NicolasBenoitQC/Mind_Map-ECOSYSTEM/README.md

 ------- To Do -----------------
 1)
-In backend replace REST (get, add, delete ) by socket.io
+In backend replace REST (get, add, delete, update) by socket.io DONE

 2)
 read doc redux